Interview with founder Robbin McKinney

 We have a lot of personal friends take our trips and every trip we offer I would not hesitate to recommend to a good friend or family member.
 If it isn’t an amazing trip, we won’t offer it to anyone.
 We try to encourage interesting people to take our trips because we realize that the people on a trip make the trip.
 Through our sponsorship of events and donations we give back to our community and those in which we travel.

 What is your favourite part of operating an adventure touring company?

-I receive all of the amazing letters, usually about our guides or the incredible experiences they have had on a trip with us.
+We receive lots of emails from clients, usually about our guides or the incredible experiences they have had on a trip with us.
 We know that vacations are important for people and they have a lot of choices when it comes to travel.
-When a letter arrives to say, “it truly was a vacation of a lifetime,” we feel we have done our job well.
+When an email arrives to say, “it truly was a vacation of a lifetime,” we feel we have done our job well.

 Describe the most unusual request you’ve received from one of your clients when fine tuning a trip.

 A family recently requested that we arrange sword fighting for their kids in the Loire Valley, France.
 We were able to connect with a famous French fencing master who lived in the region and who agreed to bring equipment and swords to our hotel, a grand chateaux.
 It was a duel those kids will never forget.